Soundsphere/iRacingDatabase/README.md

 ***

-To log into iRacing and use the script, enter your credentials into the config_shared.ini and rename it to config.ini
+To log into iRacing and use the script, enter your credentials and timezone into the config_shared.ini and rename it to config.ini

 ***